Pimiento-Research-Group/FINS-Dataset/README.md

 ### Repository Structure

 - **`data/`**
   Contains three .xlsx files, which were used to assign valid names to oudtated synonyms and extinct/extant status and higher taxonomy classification to valid taxa.
+  The synonym tables were obtained from [Shark References](https://shark-references.com/), with the permission of the curators of the website.

 - **`code/`**